 April 9 | Leveraging the Advantages of Additive Manufacturing to Produce Advanced Composite Structures

+WPTO held a webinar on “Leveraging the Advantages of Additive Manufacturing to Produce Advanced Composite Structures for Marine Energy Systems.”
 Many marine energy systems designers and developers are beginning to implement composite materials into the load-bearing structures of their devices, but traditional mold-making costs for composite prototyping are disproportionately high and lead times can be long.
 Furthermore, established molding techniques for marine energy structures generally require many manufacturing steps, such as secondary bonding and tooling.
 This webinar explores the possibilities of additively manufactured composite molds and how they can be used to reduce costs and lead times through novel design features and processes for marine energy composite structures.
+Download the slides >>

 April 6 | Introduction to Working with the U.S. Department of Energy

-Interested in working with DOE or its associated national labs?
-Wondering how to secure federal funding for your research?
-DOE representatives directing research for hydropower and marine energy will showcase opportunities for working with the DOE, including different research and development, professional development, and career opportunities.
+WPTO held a webinar for those interested in working with the DOE or its associated national labs.
+DOE representatives directing research for hydropower and marine energy showcased opportunities for working with the DOE, including different research and development, professional development, and career opportunities.
+Download the slides >>

 March 31 | Key Industry Trends for U.S. Hydropower: An Overview of the 2021 U.S. Hydropower Market Report

-Learn about these findings and other U.S. hydropower trends during DOE's webinar on March 31st.
-Representatives from Oak Ridge National Laboratory (ORNL) and DOE’s Water Power Technologies Office will walk listeners through key takeaways from the January 2021 edition of the U.S. Hydropower Market Report.
-Led by ORNL, the report compiles data from public and commercial sources as well as research findings from DOE projects to provide a comprehensive picture of developments in the U.S. hydropower and pumped-storage fleet and industry trends for U.S. and global hydropower.
+WPTO held a webinar to present findings and U.S. hydropower trends from the January 2021 edition of the U.S. Hydropower Market Report.
+Led by Oak Ridge National Laboratory, the report compiles data from public and commercial sources as well as research findings from DOE projects to provide a comprehensive picture of developments in the U.S. hydropower and pumped-storage fleet and industry trends for U.S. and global hydropower.
+Download the slides >>